 Fraudsters are playing on crowded sidewalks in tourist areas.
 They use three containers (or cups) with a small ball underneath.
 They move them around and then stop, asking the audience to place a bet on the cup the ball is under.
 Their accomplices in the audience get it right the first few times, and then they let the casual tourists play.
 They allow tourists to win and place higher bets until a fraudster slips the ball into another cup and the tourist loses money - sometimes hundreds of dollars.
 In Russian, this game is called "thimbles", and the scammers are "thimblers" (approx. ForumDaily).

 Fraud Protection Tips:

 - Never send money to anyone abroad if you have not met in person, especially if you only talked online.

-- Do not disclose personal data by phone or via the Internet - even on social networks.
+- Do not share personal information over the phone or over the Internet - not even on social media.

 - Refer a person claiming to be a U.S. citizen in distress abroad in the near future U.S. Embassy or Consulate.

 - Contact the Foreign Citizens Support Service by calling 888-407-4747 if the person claims to be a US citizen abroad and says that the nearest US embassy or consulate will not help.

 - If you are sure that the money is worth sending, consider making it through the OCS Trust program of the US Department of State, which requires the recipient to show an identification card with a photo to receive the money.
 Connect with US Embassy or nearest US Consulate for more details.

 - File a complaint with Federal Trade Commission and the FBI on ic3.govif you are a victim of fraud.

 - Report fraud involving older people to the US Senate Hotline at 1-855-303-9470 and read 10 most common methods of fraud with older people in the USA on the website of the Consular Service.